 3. Elon Musk

 He’s no chip off the old block, why, he’s ‘The Elon Musk’ – the founder of Tesla, Inc., SpaceX and SolarCity and the co-founder of Neuralink and PayPal.
-At a young age, Elon had that urge to pursue entrepreneurship career.
+At a young age, Elon had that urge to pursue an entrepreneurship career.
 He is mostly known for his serious-yet-not-so-serious risk-taking attitude, which has definitely made him a fortune.

 While buying and selling his initial startups, Elon ventured into starting SpaceX and later Tesla motors.
-Both of these major business have been past some rough patches, but thanks to his untiring efforts and his undying entrepreneurship spirit, Elon continues to inspire young talent.
+Both of these major businesses have been past some rough patches, but thanks to his untiring efforts and his undying entrepreneurship spirit, Elon continues to inspire young talent.